-To set an event that will be recorded in videos or snapshots, it is necessary to configure the server and media settings so that the Network Camera will know what action to take (such as which server to send the media files to) when a trigger is activated.
+It is necessary to configure the server and media settings so that the Network Camera will know what action to take (such as which server to send the media files to) when a trigger is activated.
 Click Add server to open the server setting window.
-You can specify where the notification messages are sent when a trigger is activated.
+You can specify where the notification messages are sent to when a trigger is activated.
 A total of 5 server settings can be configured.